 What should I know about drugs and alcohol?

 There may be alcohol or drugs at a party.
 Alcohol and drugs affect everyone differently, so even someone you know well may act differently.
 People who have been drinking or taking drugs can’t think clearly.
-Make sure that you aren’t pressuring someone into something (such as having sex or taking drugs with you) that they or you will regret later.
-If someone pressures you to drink or take drugs, have some responses ready to help you refuse.
+People may ask you if you want to drink alcohol or use drugs; it can be helpful to have some responses ready to decline.
+It’s also important not to pressure someone else into something (whether using drugs with you or having sex) that they or you may regret later.

 How can I get home safely?

-- If you need help getting home, call your parents or another trusted adult, or take public transportation
+- If you need help getting home: call your parent(s), guardian(s), or another trusted adult; take a ride sharing service (link to how safe is it); or take public transportation.

 What can I do to develop a safety plan?